burraaook/Peg-Solitaire-Game-With-GUI-Java/README.md

 # Peg-Solitaire-Game-With-GUI-Java
 - Peg Solitaire Game program which is implemented using java GUI frameworks.
-- Detailed explanation, and screenshots from game is in the report.
+- Detailed explanation, and screenshots from game is in the doc file.

 ## Compilation
 ``` make ```